Frequently Asked Questions

 This filter lets you limit your search to only people with a certain number of followers.

-The Account Privacy filter lets you toggle between viewing only private or nonprivate accounts on Instagram.
-This is useful when looking for the breakdown of public v. private followers and when looking for people to reward as a brand.
+The Account Privacy filter lets you toggle between viewing only private or non-private accounts on Twitter and Instagram.
+This is useful when looking for the breakdown of public vs. private followers and when looking for people to reward as a brand.
 You probably wouldn’t want to reward someone with a private account.

-With the comparison filter you can compare multiple accounts and see the overlap and difference across any infinite amount of follower bases.
+With the comparison filter you can compare multiple accounts, lists, or folder and see the overlap and difference across any infinite amount of segmentations.

-Once you have queried your followers, you can now save the search to SocialRank.
-You can name it whatever you’d like and it will then show up in your "Saves and Exports" window.
-Any time a new account that follows you and fits the saved search criteria, it will automatically be added to that saved search.
-You can also delete a saved search at any time.
+Once you have queried your audience, you can now save the search query.
+You can name it whatever you’d like and it will then show up in your Searches tab.

-Can I run more than one Twitter handle or account?
+Can I run more than one account?
 How?

 What is Building Lists?